 Handmade in Finland

 Pama is an acronym for Padasjoen Mailatehdas, which can be translated as “The Stick Factory of Padas River.”
-All our sticks are made here in Padasjoki village.
+Padasjoki is the village where the very first PAMA factory was located.
 Watch this video to see how we do it.

 The Ugly Heel